Gary Moore: Solo career

 In 1985, Moore released his fifth solo album Run for Cover, which featured guest vocals by Phil Lynott and Glenn Hughes.
 Moore and Lynott performed the hit single "Out in the Fields", which reached the top five in both Ireland and the UK.
 On the back of its success, Run for Cover achieved gold certification in Sweden, as well as silver in the UK.
 For the album's supporting tour, Paul Thompson was replaced by drummer Gary Ferguson.
-Glenn Hughes was supposed to join the band on bass, but due to his substance abuse problems, he was replaced by Bob Daisley.
-Following Phil Lynott's death, Moore dedicated his sixth solo album, 1987's Wild Frontier, to him.
-A blend of Celtic folk music, blues and rock, the album proved to be another success, being certified platinum in Sweden, gold in Finland and Norway, as well as silver in the UK.
-The album also spawned the hit single "Over the Hills and Far Away", which charted in nine countries.
+Hughes was supposed to join the band on bass, but due to his substance abuse problems, he was replaced by Bob Daisley.
+After Lynott's death, Moore dedicated his sixth solo album, 1987's Wild Frontier to him.
+A blend of Celtic folk music, blues and rock, the album was another success, being certified platinum in Sweden, gold in Finland and Norway, as well as silver in the UK.
+The album had a hit single "Over the Hills and Far Away", which charted in nine countries.

 For the accompanying tour, former Black Sabbath drummer Eric Singer joined Moore's backing band.
 Wild Frontier was followed up by 1989's After the War, which featured drummer Cozy Powell.
 However, he was replaced by Chris Slade for the supporting tour.
 While After the War achieved gold status in Germany and Sweden, as well as silver in the UK, Moore had grown tired of his own music.
-Moore told former Thin Lizzy guitarist Eric Bell that after listening to some of his own albums, he thought they were "the biggest load of fucking shite" he had ever heard.
+He told former Thin Lizzy guitarist Eric Bell that after listening to some of his own albums, he thought they were "the biggest load of fucking shite" he had ever heard.
 In his own words, Moore had lost his "musical self‑respect".